 Field-hunting tip

-Look in hydrothermal tungsten deposits country — that is the host setting where meymacite typically forms.
+Look in hydrothermal tungsten deposits country, the host setting where meymacite typically forms.
 If you start seeing scheelite, ferberite, quartz in float, you are in the right ground.
 Field specimens usually show a powdery habit, so train your eye for that shape before scanning the outcrop.